-The section from Hotel Las Torres to Chileno was probably the least scenic of the trail.
+The section from Hotel Las Torres to Chileno was probably the least scenic of the full trail.
 However, there were still some lovely views of the valley, Lago Nordenskjöld in the distance and surrounding mountains.

 After lunch, at about 2pm, we set off for the return hike to the famous towers of Las Torres.
 In total this took about five hours – we arrived back for dinner around 7pm.

 The first hour or so of the hike to the towers passes through lush woodland, before you reach the start of the ascent.
 The final section is a tough climb of about 400 metres, but it’s worth it for that classic image at the top.
 The three towers rise imposingly above a blue-green lagoon.